Posts

 Image

 Let's start with a personal question: Are you a constructive person?
 Are you one of us who really try to think and act constructively?
 Do you, at the very least, believe in fundamental human rights and the inherent worth of all people?
 If so, you are not alone.
 Constructive thinking is a big topic these days.
 Every self-help expert stresses the necessity of a constructive mindset.
-In fact, not only the coaches and therapists but almost everyone seems to agree that being constructive is the way to go—except for a few outcasts who, embracing a negative identity, take pride in destructive behavior, such as gang criminality, mass shootings, child abuse, or thrill killings.
+In fact, not only the coaches and therapists but almost everyone seems to agree that being constructive is the way to go—except for a few antisocial elements who, embracing a negative identity, take pride in destructive behavior such as gang criminality, mass shootings, pedophilia, or thrill killings.
 But despite humanity's constructive outlook, the world is full of destructiveness.
 We destroy the climate, fight wars, allow people in the third world to live in deplorable conditions, trigger pandemics, and bully each other in our workplaces.
 Studies show that people are feeling worse than ever.
-How can this be...
+How ca...

 The First Encounter